 5. Break down information with tiled layouts

 Tiled layouts can be used to break large sections of text into smaller sections, making the content easier to read and digest.
 Simply divide a page into six to ten sections, differentiating the tiles with borders or alternating colors, and a brief summary and icon in each section.

 Timelines are a visual way to demonstrate project progress, milestones, and spending.
 Again it’s an easy way to read what can be quite dense content otherwise.

 7. Show off the team with professional photographs

-The purpose of pitch decks is to introduce potential funders to a concept or business idea, and to stoke their interest.
-The investor’s perception of the founder and/or team behind the business – their passion, commitment and experience – will heavily influence their decision on whether or not to invest.
-So, introduce the founder and the team with photographs that convey their professionalism, provide relevant information about each team member: their experience, motivation for starting or contributing to the business, what their role will be short and long term and their tasks and responsibilities.
+The purpose of pitch decks is to introduce potential funders to a concept or business idea and to stoke their interest.
+The investor’s perception of the founder and/or team behind the business – their passion, commitment, and experience – will heavily influence their decision on whether or not to invest.
+So, introduce the founder and the team with photographs that convey their professionalism, and provide relevant information about each team member: their experience, motivation for starting or contributing to the business, what their role will be short and long-term, and their tasks and responsibilities.